DieSkaarj/Xiyoubu/README.md

 - **Tap twice** to save region

 ### Status
 - Needs more Blast, to make your Mega Drive an ÜBER DRIVE.
 But, other than that it's working as intended.
-Will endeavour to make it portable... in the near future.
+Will endeavour to make it configurable... in the near future.

 ### Features
 - [X] Controller Region Cycling